USEPA/EPA_ALPHA_Model/ALPHA_Documentation/alpha_development.rst

 Understanding Datalogging
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+This section will provide details on how to control and understand the datalogging process in ALPHA.

 Logging Overview
 ----------------
 Logging model internal signals is probably one of the most important things the model does, it is also one of the things that has the biggest impact on model run time.
 Simulink seems to incur quite a bit of overhead related to logging data to the workspace.
 As a result, ALPHA implements a flexible system to control how much or how little data is logged from the model.
 In this way, the user can trade off run time speed and the logging of signals of interest.